scrapy/scrapy/docs/intro/overview.rst

   console running inside your Scrapy process, to introspect and debug your crawler

-* Built-in :ref:`logging <topics-logging>` facility that you can hook to for catching errors during the scraping process.
+* :ref:`Logging <topics-logging>` facility that you can hook on to for catching errors during the scraping process.

 What's next?
 ============